-Puget Sound Educational Service District (PSESD) is striving to become an AntiRacist MultiCultural Organization.
-PSESD is one of nine regional educational agencies serving school districts and state-approved private schools in Washington.
-Educational Service Districts, created by the legislature, are an essential regional delivery system for early learning and K-12 services in the state.
+Puget Sound Educational Service District (PSESD) is one of nine regional educational agencies serving school districts and state approved charter and private schools in Washington.
+Educational Service Districts, created by the legislature, are an essential regional delivery system for early learning and K-postsecondary services in the state.

 - Improve the effectiveness of educational programs

 - Deliver specialized services otherwise unavailable

 - Provide leadership for innovative and effective educational practices

 - Build networks and partnerships among districts and other agencies